zrafa/xinu-avr/README.md

 # Xinu OS for AVR atmega328p (Arduino)

-This repository keeps the source code of a port of the current Xinu operating system version, for the AVR atmega328p microcontroller.
+This repository keeps the source code of a Xinu operating system version targeted for the AVR atmega328p microcontroller.
+Most of Xinu kernel is ported in this work in progress.
+As an example, For an interesting exercise using this port the Xinu shell for user interface and many programs and utilities are provided as well.

 ## What is Xinu?